elabftw/elabdoc/doc/user-guide.rst

 Templates tab
 -------------
 Manage your templates.
-Once a template has been created, you can add tags, steps and links to it.
+Once a template has been created, you can add Tags, steps and links to it.
 It will then be available from the Create menu.

 Api keys tab
 ------------
 Create an API key for your account from this page.
-An API key is like a username+password for your account.
+An API key is like a Username+password for your account.
 It allows you to interact with eLabFTW programmatically, through the REST API.
 See :ref:`API documentation <api>`.

-How to have folders or projects grouping experiments?
+How to have folders or projects grouping Experiments?
 =====================================================

 There are several options:

-1. Use Categories for experiments: they are defined by an Admin and are common to the Team.
+1. Use Categories for Experiments: they are defined by an Admin and are common to the Team.
-2. Use tags/favorite tags: user or Admin defined, depending on the Team settings (by default users can create new tags).
+2. Use Tags/favorite Tags: User or Admin defined, depending on the Team settings (by default Users can create new Tags).
 3. Use a Resource of Category "Project" and the link system to link Experiments to that Project.
-4. Directly link experiments together using the link system.
+4. Directly link Experiments together using the link system.

 First, try to go beyond the nested, tree-like structure of hierarchical folders.

-Imagine you have an experiment which is:
+Imagine you have an Experiment which is:

 - about "Protein MR73"
 - using "Western blot"
 - an external collaboration
 - with "HEK cells"

-Now if that experiment was a file, you might want to store it in "Collaborations > Western Blot > MR73" maybe.
+Now if that Experiment was a file, you might want to store it in "Collaborations > Western Blot > MR73" maybe.
 Or "Project MR73 > Collaborations > HEK"?

 But what if you have another one that is also using HEK cells but has nothing in common with the previous one.
-How would you go about looking for all the experiments with HEK?
-And all the experiments related to MR73 that involve a Western Blot?
+How would you go about looking for all the Experiments with HEK?
+And all the Experiments related to MR73 that involve a Western Blot?

 In a traditional folder structure, you would need to search for it in almost each sub-folders.

-Enter **tags**.
+Enter **Tags**.

 Tags
 ====

-Tags are a way to label your experiments (and database objects) with defined keywords and you can have as many as you want!
+Tags are a way to label your Experiments (and database objects) with defined keywords and you can have as many as you want!

 .. image:: img/tags-view.png
     :align: center
-    :alt: tags
+    :alt: Tags

-Now with the experiments correctly tagged, finding them through different search angles becomes easy!
-You can search for one tag or many tags directly from the main page.
+Now with the Experiments correctly tagged, finding them through different search angles becomes easy!
+You can search for one Tag or many Tags directly from the main page.

-Favorite tags
+Favorite Tags
 -------------

-Over time, you will have some tags that become your favorites, as they are always the ones you look for for a set of experiments.
+Over time, you will have some Tags that become your favorites, as they are always the ones you look for for a set of Experiments.

-Since version 4.2.0 it is possible to define "Favorite tags" that will appear in the left pane of the page listing entries.
+Since version 4.2.0 it is possible to define "Favorite Tags" that will appear in the left pane of the page listing entries.
 It allows quick overview of related entries.
 You should try this feature, start by clicking the arrow on the left of the screen to toggle the left pane.
-Click the + button and start typing a tag to add it to the list of Favorite tags.
+Click the + button and start typing a Tag to add it to the list of Favorite Tags.

     .. image:: img/favtags.*
         :align: center
-        :alt: favorite tags
+        :alt: favorite Tags

-Note that if you use a "Favorite tag" filter and then create an experiment, it will be tagged automatically with that tag.
+Note that if you use a "Favorite Tag" filter and then create an Experiment, it will be tagged automatically with that Tag.

 Using Projects
 --------------

-There is also another way to group experiments together, that you can use along with tags.
-It's using a Resource of category: Project.
+There is also another way to group Experiments together, that you can use along with Tags.
+It's using a Resource of Category: Project.

 Go to the Admin Panel and create a Resource Category: "Project".
-Go to the Resources tab and create a new "Project" entry describing a group of experiments, a project.
-Go to the Experiments tab and create an experiment.
-In the field "Linked resources", type the name of the project and click on the autocompletion field appearing, and press enter (or click outside).
-This experiment is now linked to the project.
-So you can easily go to the project description from the experiment, but more importantly, you can from the Project entry, click the "Show related" icon (chainlink) and display all experiments linked to this project!
+Go to the Resources tab and create a new "Project" entry describing a group of Experiments, a project.
+Go to the Experiments tab and create an Experiment.
+In the field "Linked Resources", type the name of the project and click on the autocompletion field appearing, and press enter (or click outside).
+This Experiment is now linked to the project.
+So you can easily go to the project description from the Experiment, but more importantly, you can from the Project entry, click the "Show related" icon (chainlink) and display all Experiments linked to this project!

-Make sure to create experiments templates that already link to that Project so the link will always be here when the experiment is created by a user.
+Make sure to create Experiments templates that already link to that Project so the link will always be here when the Experiment is created by a User.

 Using Categories
 ----------------
-An Admin can define several Experiments Categories, which are then available to users in the Team.
-It is a quick and easy way to group experiments together.
+An Admin can define several Experiments Categories, which are then available to Users in the Team.
+It is a quick and easy way to group Experiments together.

 Miscellaneous
 =============

-You can export experiments in .zip.
-If the experiment was timestamped you will find in the archive the timestamped pdf and the corresponding .asn1 token.
+You can export Experiments in .zip.
+If the Experiment was timestamped you will find in the archive the timestamped pdf and the corresponding .asn1 token.

 You can export and import items from the database (it can be several items).